Having a little more money at the end of the month would be really helpful.

 Side hustling is a term of art (errr slang) used by personal finance bloggers online to describe making money on the side, apart from your 9-5.
 My side hustles of choice are blogging and freelance writing.
 I am a financial planner by day (my day job) and I “side hustle” at night by making money blogging and freelance writing.

 Do you side hustle?
-If not, you make want to give it a try.
+If not, you might want to give it a try.
 Here’s why.

 1. To Bring in More Income